salmanff/nedb-asyncfs/README.md

 npm test                   # You'll need the dev dependencies to launch tests - To test some of the underlying storage systems (eg aws, dropbox) you will need to enter your credentials for those systems under 'env' - If no credentials are entered, then NeDB is tested on your local drive.
 ```

-Each storage medium needs to have a js file that emulates the 16 or so functions required to integrate that storage system into nedb-async.
+Each storage medium needs to have a js file that emulates the 16 or so functions required to integrate that storage system into nedb-asyncfs.
 A number of examples (like dbfs_aws.js) are provided under the env folder.
 To initiate the db, you call the file as such:

 ```
 const CustomFS = require('../path/to/dbfs_EXAMPLE.js')